 To earn UL certification, companies that provide Central Station Monitoring must meet the rigorous requirements in the UL 827 Standard for Central -Station Alarm Services.
 To maintain their certifications, companies must pass a UL audit each year, which ensures compliance with the UL 827 standard.
 Thus, with a "UL listed" company, you can expect to receive a higher level of service and reliability because they must meet certain regulations.
 For example, if the Central Station is automated, the computers and software it uses must meet requirements for processing and storing large data sets and must be integrated with several different alarm protocols.

 In addition to (but not to replace) UL certification, many Central Monitoring Stations will also seek other ways to demonstrate additional levels of regulatory compliance and their ability to provide high levels of service and reliability such as FM approval and recognition by The Monitoring Association (TMA), an internationally-recognized non-profit trade association.

 Koorsen Has You Covered

 If you’re looking for the many benefits Central Station Monitoring Services can provide, Koorsen has you covered.
 Koorsen has been protecting life and property since 1946.
-Our Central Station Monitoring services are UL Listed and have been recognized by TMA as a five-diamond monitoring service since 2016.
 We offer multiple locations to provide redundancy, and each location is equipped with sufficient back-up power to operate for at least two weeks – more than enough to handle most power outages.